 - Thickeners and jellies are considered food.

-Until the time you arrive at the admission location—You can continue to offer your baby or child clear fluids until the time you arrive at the admission location.
+Until the time you arrive at the admission location — You can offer your baby or child clear fluids to drink until the time you arrive at the admission location.
+Nursing staff may offer your child more to drink as you wait for your procedure.

-Your baby or child must not eat or drink anything else after you arrive at the admission location, unless this has been allowed by the nursing or medical staff.
+Your child must not eat or drink anything else after you arrive at the admission location, unless this has been allowed by the nursing or medical staff.

 Can my child take medication while fasting?